aidanwagers/Capstone-Fire-Text-Analysis/README.md

 * try_variety_of_models

 ### text_functions.py:
-This file contains functions used in processing the text to prepare it for anlysis.
+This file contains functions used in processing the text to prepare it for analysis.
 They are as follows:
 * categorize_columns
 * firestops
 * get_last_value